dredly/Scrabble-Trainer/README.md

 ## Future tasks

 - [x] Add score breakdown to end screen
-- [ ] Add ability to trade letters in
+- [x] Add ability to trade letters in
+- [ ] Add score penalty for trading in
+- [ ] Explain new rules on the start page